 We have a history of incurring significant operating losses.
-Our net loss was \$12.5 million for the three months ended March 31, 2022, primarily due to a loss from operations of \$17.8 million, offset primarily by a change of \$7.0 million in the fair value of our derivative liability related to the 2026 Convertible Notes during the period.
-Our net income was \$3.1 million for the three months ended March 31, 2021, primarily due to a change of \$25.0 million in the fair value of our derivative liability related to the 2026 Convertible Notes during the period.
+Our net loss was \$24.2 million for the three months ended September 30, 2022, primarily due to a loss from operations of \$21.5 million, net interest expense of \$1.5 million and a change of \$1.1 million in the fair value of our derivative liability related to unsecured senior subordinated convertible notes, or the 2026 Convertible Notes, during the period.
+Our net loss was \$55.5 million for the nine months ended September 30, 2022, primarily due to a loss from operations of \$59.3 million offset by a change of \$8.6 million in the fair value of our derivative liability related to the 2026 Convertible Notes during the period.
+Our net loss was \$2.7 million for the nine months ended September 30, 2021 primarily due to a loss from operations of \$60.0 million offset by a change of \$62.2 million in the fair value of our derivative liability related to the 2026 Convertible Notes during the period.
 Our net losses were \$6.6 million and \$155.6 million for the years ended December 31, 2021 and 2020, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$558.3 million.
+As of September 30, 2022, we had an accumulated deficit of \$601.3 million.

 We commercially launched DEXTENZA for the treatment of post-surgical ocular inflammation and pain in July 2019, and we commercially launched DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis in the first quarter of 2022.
 All of our product candidates are in various phases of clinical and preclinical development.
-Our ability to generate product revenues sufficient to achieve profitability will depend heavily on our continued commercialization of DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery and ocular itching associated with allergic conjunctivitis and our obtaining marketing approval for and commercializing other products with significant market potential, including OTX-TKI for the treatment of wet AMD,
+Our ability to generate product revenues sufficient to achieve profitability will depend heavily on our continued commercialization of DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery and ocular itching associated with allergic conjunctivitis and our obtaining marketing approval for and commercializing other products with significant market potential, including OTX-TKI for the treatment of wet AMD, diabetic retinopathy and other retinal diseases, OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension, and OTX-DED and OTX-CSI for the treatment of dry eye disease.
+We believe that recruitment and retention challenges at ASCs and HOPDs and recruitment and retention challenges many continue beyond the end of 2022.